1. What is the project doing?

 For example, a mashup combining data sources such as school addresses and school league tables to display the results using a mapping tool could show where high-achieving schools are.
 This would be of interest to parents of school-age children who are considering moving house.

 We expect that new and exciting mashups will be the main product of collaboration through this website: be inventive and make things.

-While the technical details are complicated, and very well explained by resources like Jeni Tennison’s practitioner’s blog or the Talis platform wiki, the important thing is how it enables people to exchange links to information and the context for that information.
+While the technical details are complicated, and very well explained by resources like Jeni Tennison’s practitioner’s blog the important thing is how it enables people to exchange links to information and the context for that information.
 For example, you might point to Bartholomew School, and it will have attributes such as “head teacher”, and be part of the collection “All schools in Oxfordshire”.

 A. Go to the Apps page, where you’ll find information on all applications and visualisations that people have submitted so far, a link for submitting your own application and facilities for joining in discussions.

 A. Data.gov.uk uses a search engine to offer several ways of finding the data you want.
-You can view all the datasets to see everything that is currently available, or search by keyword, category or department / agency.
+You can view all the datasets to see everything that is currently available, or search by keyword, category, themes, file format or department/agency.
 Each dataset provides guidance on accessing its data.